vfonic/webflow_sync/README.md

 ### Sync a Rails model with the custom collection

-If collection `slug` does not match the Rails model collection name, you can still sync with WebFlow collection, but need to specify collection slug for each `CreateItemJob` and `UpdateItemJob` call.
-If not specified, model name is used as a default slug name.
+If collection `slug` in Webflow does not match the Rails model collection name, you can override `webflow_collection_slug` method in your Rails model.
-You would also need to replace included `WebflowSync::ItemSync` with custom callbacks that will call appropriate WebflowSync jobs.
+If you want to call `WebflowSync::CreateItemJob`, `WebflowSync::UpdateItemJob`, or `WebflowSync::DestroyItemJob` directly in your code, you can do so by passing the `collection_slug` as an argument.

-For example:
+Here are method signatures:

 ```ruby
 WebflowSync::CreateItemJob.perform_later(model_name, id, collection_slug)